-But sometimes in the world of B2B sales, there is still a need for face to face meetings.
-Personal relationships with customers through face to face meetings are important to build trust.
+But sometimes in the world of B2B sales, there is still a need for face-to-face meetings.
+Personal relationships with customers through face-to-face meetings are important to build trust.
 How can we make use of the tools available to us to prevent us from wasting valuable time and money?

 “Customers need to get the feeling that you truly understand their needs.”

-Andrew is head of business development at View The Space, a software that helps commercial real estate landlords more efficiently identify opportunities, anticipate exposure and track overall performance Despite having limited resources and tight deadlines, VTS’s goal is for all their sales meetings to be held in person.
-He feels that it is even more important for VTS as a startup company to meet their customers face to face in contrast to larger corporations.
+Andrew is head of business development at View The Space, a software that helps commercial real estate landlords more efficiently identify opportunities, anticipate exposure, and track overall performance Despite having limited resources and tight deadlines, VTS’s goal is for all their sales meetings to be held in person.
+He feels that it is even more important for VTS as a startup company to meet its customers face to face in contrast to larger corporations.

-Perhaps VTS has an advantage since the majority of their customers are salespeople themselves.
+Perhaps VTS has an advantage since the majority of its customers are salespeople themselves.
 It is always easier to sell to someone who “speaks the same language”.
-“A demo is usually enough to get the customers attention”, says Andrew.
+“A demo is usually enough to get the customers’ attention”, says Andrew.
 He thinks that this is because of the simplicity of his company’s product as well as the trust that a personal meeting creates.

 “Any B2B sales environment is still about the relationship”

 But it’s all worth it in the end, says Andrew: “The relationship with your customer is still very important for B2B startups.
 The pros outweigh the cons in the long term.”

 Let the tools do the work

 There are many tools that are available to help you.
-Prospecting tools or LinkedIn itself can help you find a lot of similar new clients, but also working on an inbound strategy.
+Prospecting tools or LinkedIn itself can help you find a lot of similar new clients but also work on an inbound strategy.
 The other part of the team should be responsible for networking and creating relationships built on trust and familiarity.
 Once you have a good product, a good process to find new leads, qualify them and nothing will be able to stop you from growing.

 These personal relationships can make all the difference if you manage to find the right people.
 “The product still needs to be top quality and provide benefit to the customer, but even more important is that your customer trust you as a person and as a business.

-We are moving towards a world where the tools of the digital age have changed the definition of face to face conversations.
+We are moving towards a world where the tools of the digital age have changed the definition of face-to-face conversations.
 Whilst it is still hugely important to make time in your sales process to meet with your customers and create personal relationships, software tools have made it possible to defy geographical boundaries.